rememberSoftwares/yacana/docs/README.md

 Pros:
 * Logs readability is good ;
-* No "shift message" nor "first message reconciliation" to deal with
+* No "shift message" nor "first message reconciliation" to deal with.

 Multi (>2) chat cons:
 * LLMs that don't perform well with role-play may experience difficulties like impersonation ;